svaarala/duktape/doc/side-effects.rst

 by e.g. a finalizer or a Proxy trap call (and a number of indirect causes).
 The potential side effects are very wide:

-* Because a call is made, value stacks and call stacks may be grown (but not shrunk) and their base pointers may change.
-As a result, any duk_tval pointers to the value stack and duk_activation pointers to the call stack are (potentially) invalidated.
-Since Duktape 2.2 duk_catchers are separately allocated and have a stable pointer.
+* Because a call is made, the value stack may be grown (but not shrunk) and its base pointer may change.
+As a result, any duk_tval pointers to the value stack are (potentially) invalidated.
+Since Duktape 2.2 duk_activation and duk_catcher structs are allocated separately and have a stable pointer.
+  Before Duktape 2.2 duk_activations were held in a call stack and duk_catchers in a catch stack, and their pointers might be invalidated by side effects.

 * An error throw may happen, clobbering heap longjmp state.
 This is a problem particularly in error handling where we're dealing with a previous